320+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 - Which US state was Donald Trump born in?

-- For those who accomplished the Three Peaks problem, which three UK mountains would you have got climbed?
+- For those who accomplished the Three Peaks problem, which three UK mountains would you could have climbed?

 - Which UK metropolis is located additional west – Bristol or Edinburgh?